 - Surgery around or within the orbit(eye)

 Computer guided surgery has been a tremendous advance in the field of nasal and sinus surgery.
 The overwhelming agreement among expert rhinologists is that image-guidance makes many surgical procedures safer and more complete.
-You will have to discuss with your surgeon whether you would be a candidate for computer guided surgery.
+Please discuss with your surgeon to see whether you would be a candidate for computer guided surgery.